Michael Nava: Early life and family

 Nava grew up in Gardenland, a predominantly working-class Mexican neighborhood in Sacramento, California that he described as "not as an American suburb at all, but rather as a Mexican village, transported perhaps from Guanajuato, where my grandmother's family originated, and set down lock, stock and chicken coop in the middle of California."
 His maternal family settled there in 1920 after escaping from the Mexican Revolution.
 Nava's grandmother was an "influential force" whose "piety and humility was highlighted by her Catholic beliefs."

 At 12 years old, he started writing and it was also around that time he recognized that he was gay.
 He was the first person in his family to go to college; he attended Colorado College and "acquired a special affinity for literature and writing."
 He joined a group of young poets that included writer and humorist David Owen and the poet David Mason.
 He graduated in 1976 cum laude with a Bachelor of Arts in History.

-Nava received a Thomas J. Watson Fellowship, and spent the following year in Buenos Aires and Madrid where he worked on translations of works by Spanish-American poet Rubén Darío.
+Nava received a Thomas J. Watson Fellowship, and spent the following year in Buenos Aires and Madrid where he worked on translations of works by Nicaraguan poet Rubén Darío.
 After returning, he considered graduate education in English or History.
 He enrolled in Stanford Law School, and received his J.D. in 1981.